Molly Fowler

-Molly Macklin Fowler (born February 7, 1957) is an American television producer and documentary filmmaker.
-She was Executive Producer of Red Darragh Films, LLC, and has been a supervising and co-executive producer for Wes Moore and his Omari Productions since 2011 when she was paired with Moore for his debut as series anchor for "ABC News Beyond Believe on OWN."
-Together they produced the PBS mini-series “Coming Back with Wes Moore” with a grant from The Corporation for Public Broadcasting for Omari and Powderhouse Productions in Somerville, MA.
-In 2018, she founded Justice-Partners, Inc. a 501c3 charity initially established to make socially relevant films, the first of which was "Born To Be," the story of gender affirmation surgeon Jess Ting, M.D. which premiered at the 2019 New York Film Festival.
+Molly Macklin Fowler is an American television producer and documentary filmmaker who reframed her investigative and story-telling skills as a mitigation specialist for criminal litigation.

+She was executive producer of Red Darragh Films, LLC, and has been a supervising and co-executive producer for now-governor Wes Moore and his Omari Productions since 2011 when she was paired with Moore for his debut as series anchor for "ABC News Beyond Belief on OWN".
+Together they produced the PBS mini-series Coming Back with Wes Moore with a grant from The Corporation for Public Broadcasting for Omari and Powderhouse Productions in Somerville, MA.
+In 2018, she set up Justice-Partners, Inc. a 501c3 charity initially established to make socially relevant films, the first of which was Born To Be, the story of gender affirmation surgeon Jess Ting, M.D. which premiered at the 2019 New York Film Festival.

-Biography
+Career

 Fowler was hired out of the dramaturgy program at the Yale School of Drama to represent Warner Theatre Productions at the National Theatre of Great Britain in an early TV production deal.
 She remained in the U.K. as a theatre director where she received a Fringe First Award at the Edinburgh Festival for her production of Emily Mann’s “Still Life” at the Traverse Theatre, which was transferred to the Donmar Warehouse in London and subsequently to Riverside Studios in London.
 Fowler then served as a script advisor for Dustin Hoffman’s Punch Productions.
-She was Literary Manager for the Manhattan Theatre Club, and in 1984 reunited with Writer/Director Emily Mann for the Broadway production of political thriller “Execution of Justice” which included cast members Wesley Snipes, Mary McDonnell, and Stanley Tucci alongside John Spencer as San Francisco City Supervisor Dan White in a drama that centers around the trial for the murder of Harvey Milk and George Moscone.
+She was Literary Manager for the Manhattan Theatre Club, and in 1984 reunited with Writer/Director Emily Mann for the Broadway production of political thriller Execution of Justice, which included cast members Wesley Snipes, Mary McDonnell, and Stanley Tucci alongside John Spencer as San Francisco City Supervisor Dan White in a drama that centers around the trial for the murder of Harvey Milk and George Moscone.